 I am not a ‘sports person’ nor do I follow any professional sports teams but I do love all the foods that come along with them.
 I’ve often thought about crashing a tailgating party just for fun.
 I firmly believe that I can still enjoy all the finger foods and goodies that come with cheering for your favorite team even though I couldn’t tell you a single thing about them.
 Great food is a unifying factor – It’s the social glue that holds all of us together.

 I was really excited to whip up a batch of these baked Philly Cheese Steak Sliders and share them with friends.
 This recipe features one of the world’s greatest sandwiches – The Philly Cheese Steak in slider form.
-These sliders are easy to make, full of gooey cheese, and topped with a mouthwatering herb butter.
+These sliders are easy to make, full of gooey cheese, and topped with mouth-watering herb butter.

 How to Make Philly Cheese Steak Sliders